Davis-B-Allen/sent760/README.md

 For a direct download link to the relevant file, please use: http://nlp.stanford.edu/data/glove.twitter.27B.zip

-Please download the SemEval training data, SemEval test data, and GloVe twitter vectors using the direct download links. and place them in the:
+Please download the SemEval training data, SemEval test data, and GloVe twitter vectors using the direct download links, and place them in the:

 data/semeval